man sitting in dentist chair smiling

 What Is a Surgical Guide for Dental Implants?

-A surgical guide is an instrument that helps dentists place dental implants as accurately as possible.
-The guide looks a lot like a clear retainer, with holes that show exactly where to place the implant posts.
+A surgical guide is a specialized instrument that helps dentists place dental implants as accurately as possible.
+The guide looks a lot like a clear retainer, with holes that indicate exactly where to position the implant posts for optimal function and aesthetics.

-Surgical guides are custom-designed to fit perfectly over the patient’s teeth or gums.
+What sets surgical guides apart is their tailor-made design.
+They are custom-crafted to fit seamlessly over the patient’s teeth or gums.
 The custom fit ensures that the dental implants are precisely placed for optimum appearance, function, and longevity.

 How Are Surgical Guides Made?

-Because they are tailored to each individual, the process of creating a surgical guide begins with taking digital impressions of the mouth and jaw.
-The scans are then uploaded to computer-aided design (CAD) software, which designs the surgical guide so it can be manufactured with the perfect dental implant placement.
+Because they are tailored to each individual, the process of fabricating a surgical guide begins with the quick and simple process of taking digital impressions of the patient’s mouth and jaw.
+The scans are then uploaded to computer-aided design (CAD) software, which expertly designs the surgical guide so it can be manufactured with the perfect dental implant placement.

-Usually, you would have to wait for your surgery until the guide comes back from the lab.
-But at Copper Creek Dental, we have the technology to design and fabricate custom surgical guides in-house, so it is possible to undergo dental implant surgery the same day the scans are taken.
+Traditionally, you would have to wait until the guide comes back from the lab to undergo dental implant surgery, which can take weeks.
+But at Copper Creek Dental, we have the technology to efficiently design and fabricate custom surgical guides in-house, so it is possible to undergo dental implant surgery the same day the scans are taken.

 Four Benefits of Using a Surgical Guide for Dental Implant Surgery